-And looking to the future, over the next financial year the Big Lottery Fund will be awarding up to £40 million to community groups, giving them a feeling similar to winning the jackpot.
+And looking to the future, over the next financial year the National Lottery Community Fund will be awarding up to £40 million to community groups, giving them a feeling similar to winning the jackpot.

-- Big Lottery Fund distributes 40 per cent of the money raised by the National Lottery for good causes
+- The National Lottery Community Fund distributes 40 per cent of the money raised by the National Lottery for good causes

 - Over the last ten years we have distributed around £400 million to more than 9,000 projects across Wales.